AIB The purpose of the AIB is to develop, use and promote a standardised system: the European Energy Certificate System - "EECS".

 EECS is based on structures and procedures which ensure the reliable operation of international certificate schemes.
 These schemes satisfy the criteria of objectivity, non-discrimination, transparency and costs effectiveness, in order to facilitate the international exchange of certificates.

 In order to further facilitate the international exchange between of energy certificates, the AIB operates an inter-registry telecommunications Hub.

-A production device in the country of the AIB's most recent General Meeting - Switzerland (click image for details of plant)
+A production device in the country of the AIB's autumn General Meeting in Switzerland (click image for details of plant)